We are using cookies on this website. A few are essential, some are optional.

-Companies that are interested in learning more about human rights due diligence in the context of raw materials from high-risk and conflict-affected countries, can take a look at the guidance offered by the OCED called “Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas” (2013).
+In a joint civil society briefing (2018), 17 NGOs (among them Global Witness, Amnesty International and Germanwatch) provide guidance to companies, Member States and the EU Commission on how to implement the EU regulation on conflict minerals and the related human rights due diligence in their supply chains.Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas” (2013).
 It provides relevant background information on conflict-affected and high-risk countries and develops a set of recommendations for how corporations can respect human rights in difficult contexts.

 Automotive companies interested in understanding due diligence requirements in cobalt supply chains can refer to the report “Time to Recharge: Corporate Action and Inaction to tackle Abuses in the Cobalt Supply Chain” (2017) by Amnesty International.
 The report assesses the human rights policies and practices of 29 companies.
 Focussing in particular on cobalt-sourcing practices from the Democratic Republic of Congo, the report amongst others analyses the performance of BMW, Daimler, Tesla, General Motors and Renault.